reactioncommerce/reaction/packages/api-plugin-fulfillment-method-shipping-flat-rate/README.md

 This is a fulfillment-method plugin which which works along with the base `api-plugin-fulfillment` and the ff-type plugin `api-plugin-fulfillment-type-shipping`.
 This plugin actually implements all the functionality associated with this fulfillment-method.
 It can work along-side other fulfillment-methods under the same ff-type.

 This main features/functionalities of this plugin includes the following:
-* getFulfillmentMethodsWithQuotesShippingFlatRate - returns the quote or equivalent details for the method when called from base ff plugin
+* fulfillmentMethodsWithQuotesShippingFlatRate - returns the quote or equivalent details for the method when called from base ff plugin
 * preStartup - extends the union of "methodAdditionalData" with data structure specific to FlatRate (dummy and can be changed)
 * create/update/delete FlatRateFulfillmentMethods
 * create/update/delete FlatRateFulfillmentRestrictions
-* getFlatRateFulfillmentMethod(s)
+* getFlatRateFulfillmentMethod(s) - deprecated
-* getFlatRateFulfillmentRestriction(s)
+* getFlatRateFulfillmentRestriction(s) - deprecated
+* flatRateFulfillmentMethod(s)
+* flatRateFulfillmentRestriction(s)

 ## Developer Certificate of Origin
 We use the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) in lieu of a Contributor License Agreement for all contributions to Reaction Commerce open source projects.
 We request that contributors agree to the terms of the DCO and indicate that agreement by signing all commits made to Reaction Commerce projects by adding a line with your name and email address to every Git commit message contributed: